Liturgical-Calendar/liturgy-components-js/README.md

 }

 // importmap.json (when component is installed to .yarn/unplugged)
-// in this case, you have to manually check the path to the component library
+// In this case, you have to manually check the path to the component library
 // within the `.yarn/unplugged` folder, it should look something like this:
 {
     "imports": {
         "liturgy-components-js": "./.yarn/unplugged/liturgy-components-js-file-764297067f/node_modules/liturgy-components-js/dist/index.js"
     }
 }
+// You will have to update the path in the importmap every time you update the component library
 ```

 Then you can load the `importmap` before loading your `module` type script: